pleatcher/Projects/README.md

 Sample code from different projects.

 Some pieces (including data) are deliberately omitted.
-Code has been removed from soome files.
+Code has been removed from some files.
 Do not attempt to run as a whole!